 Clive in a nutshell (the short version)

-Clive Witham LAc MSc OMBAcC is a licensed acupuncturist and health educator in a small Spanish enclave in North Africa.
-He has been treating patients for 18 years, 10 of those in his medical clinic in Africa, where he treats people from diversely different cultures, languages and religions.
-He has authored three books on Oriental medicine which have been published in English, Spanish, French, Italian and Polish and also regularly edits a tourist guidebook in Japan.
+Clive Witham LAc MSc OMBAcC is a licensed acupuncturist and health educator in Barcelona, Spain.
+He has been treating patients for 20 years, 10 of them in a specialised clinic in a small Spanish enclave in North Africa.
+He has authored four books on East Asian medicine which have been published in English, Spanish, French, Italian and Polish and also regularly edits a tourist guidebook in Japan.
 He has also published articles for Spirituality and Health and Yoga Magazine.

 Clive in detail (the longer version)